Standing at the base of the Gendarme, Elizabeth Doyle almost felt she could wrap her arms around the pedestal.

-She wanted to cling, to stay put.
-But her friends jeered, and she climbed the Gendarme anyway.
+She wanted to stay put.
+But her friends jeered, so she climbed the Gendarme.

-“I have never,” she says, “stayed for such a short period on a ‘summit’ before or since.”
+“I have never,” she says, “stayed for such a short period on a ‘summit.’”

 She was a pretty good judge.
 In fact, she is now a judge, in county court in Pennsylvania.
 A few short years later, the Gendarme, once worshipped

-by the Seneca tribe and since climbed by many—an ascent was a high point of local climbing courses—crashed to the ground at 3:27 p.m. on
+by the Seneca tribe and later climbed by many—an ascent was a high point of local climbing courses—crashed to the ground at 3:27 p.m. on

 October 22, 1987.
 Only one person saw it go, an 11-year-old named Brock Markwell, who was outside at the local elementary school.